SchrodingerZhu/ahash-cxx/README.md

 ## What is missing?

-- The fallback hash is not yet implemented in this library.
 - `SVE2-AES` can not be tested properly.
 There is no accessible machine with `sve2-aes` for me and for now.